use-ink/ink-docs/docs/frontend/utils/tx-utils.md

 ---
-title: Transaction State Helpers
+title: tx Helpers
 hide_title: true
 description: Helper functions for checking the state of a transaction.
 ---

-# Transaction State Helpers
+# tx Helpers

 There are a number of helper functions to check the status of a transaction.
-See [useTx](/frontend/core/hooks/contracts/use-tx#transaction-state) for a full list of Transaction state values and descriptions.
+See [useTx](/frontend/react/hooks/contracts/use-tx#transaction-state) for a full list of Transaction state values and descriptions.

 ## shouldDisable